kcin999/Robinhood-Data-Retrieval/README.md

 # Robinhood-Data-Retrieval
 This is a repository to manage my stock spreadsheet.
 I wanted to get it all automated, so that I would not have to update it each and every day manually.

-Also using Microsoft PowerBI now.
-When the [main.py](main.py) is ran, it not only updated the excel spreadhheet
+Also using [Microsoft PowerBI](https://powerbi.microsoft.com/en-us/) now.
+When the [main.py](main.py) is ran, it not only updates the excel spreadsheet, it also updates the CSV's with the stock data, which I then import into [Microsoft PowerBI](https://powerbi.microsoft.com/en-us/)

 ## Libraries used
 * robin_stocks